Andrey Klemm: Early life and education

-Klemm was born in Moscow on April 30,1967.
+Klemm was born in Moscow on April 30, 1967.
 His father Eduard Stanislavovich Klemm was an architect and his mother Alexandra Pavlovna Klemm worked in the television industry in Moscow.

 Andrey Klemm began his ballet training at the age of nine at the Bolshoi Ballet Academy in Moscow, he moved to the school with permanent residence at the age of ten.

 Among other teachers, Klemm studied for many years with Professor Alexander Bondarenko and graduated in 1985 with special distinction (Red diploma).

 Career

 Upon graduating Klemm was invited by director Natalia Kasatkina to join The Moscow Classical Ballet, he was promoted to soloist and danced with this company until 1994.
 During this time he continued his studies with ballet master Naum Azarin-Messerer, also from 1992-1994 Klemm studied to be a ballet teacher at The Russian Institute of Theatre Arts (GITIS).

 From 1994-1997 he danced at the Bonn Opera House (Oper der Stadt Bonn) with Valery Panov as director.

 In 1996 Klemm began teaching master classes in major cities in the United States.
 Following this time in 1997, he joined the Berlin State Opera (Staatsballet, Berlin (formerly Deutsche Staatsoper Opera) as a dancer and then as a teacher and ballet master from 2001-2007.
 Coinciding with this time period during 2001-2006 Klemm successfully completed professorship studies at the Natalia Nesterova University of Moscow with professor Anatoly Borzov.

 In 2007 Klemm was appointed ballet professor at the Opera National de Paris.
+In 2008 Mikhail Baryshnikov attended a series of classes with Klemm.

 He is also a regular guest teacher at The Bolshoi Theater, Stuttgart Ballet, The Saxon State Opera in Dresden, Dusseldorf Opera House, The Vienna State Opera, The Dutch National Ballet, TheTokyo City Ballet, Tokyo Ballet, The Royal Ballet in London, as well as Tanztheater Wuppertal Pina Bausch.
-Klemm was also one of the ballet masters in the film “Pina” which is a 2011 German 3D documentary film about the contemporary dance choreographer Pina Bausch, when Klemm taught, Pina Bausch frequently enjoyed observing his classes.
+Klemm was also one of the ballet masters in the film “Pina” which is a 2011 German 3D documentary film about the contemporary dance choreographer Pina Bausch.
+When Klemm taught class Pina Bousch frequently enjoyed observing.